FabianKramm/kube-problem/README.md

 Problems reporter reports:
 - Node conditions such as memory pressure or disk pressure
-- High node resource utilization (>95% of memory or cpu) (only if metrics server is available)
+- High node resource utilization for over 10 minutes (>95% of memory or cpu) (only if metrics server is available)
 - Critical pod status such as ErrImagePull, Error, CrashLoopBackOff etc.
 - Pods that are still not running for more than 30 minutes
 - Pods that have restarted in the last hour with a non zero exit code